 TRICARE is the health care program for eligible dependents of military persons, and retirees of the military.
-TRICARE includes the CHAMPVA program.
-If both TRICARE and this Plan cover you, we pay first.
-See your TRICARE Health Benefits Advisor if you have questions about TRICARE coverage.
+TRICARE includes the CHAMPUS program.
+CHAMPVA provides health coverage to disabled Veterans and their eligible dependents.
+IF TRICARE or CHAMPVA and this Plan cover you, we pay first.
+See your TRICARE or CHAMPVA Health Benefits Advisor if you have questions about these programs.